geraudmathe/Locomotive-fundamentals/README.md

 src: http://doc.locomotivecms.com/templates/tags#extends-section

-**What about several layouts ?**
+**What about several layouts?**

-Let's say your website needs two layouts, how do it without putting the entire index in ``` {% block %} ``` tags ?
-It's actually fairly simple : you are not forced to make a page inherits its content from another.
+Let's say your website needs two layouts, how do you do it without putting the entire index in ``` {% block %} ``` tags?
+It's actually fairly simple: you are not forced to make a page inherit its content from another.

-Remember the previous page we created which inherited from index :
+Remember the previous page we created which inherited from index:
 ```html
 {% extends parent %}